 Along with her husband, Matt, and their daughter, M’Kinzy, Dr. Wixsom shares her life with a menagerie of pets.
 They have three Labrador retrievers—Whiskey, Tango, and Ryker—as well as a Malanois named Crash and three cats who go by Jarvis, Tigre, and Parker.
 The animal portion of the family is rounded out by two Amazon parrots, 17-year-old water turtles, chickens, pheasants, guineas, and bees!

 When she has a spare moment between family life and her duties here at the hospital, Dr. Wixsom loves to spend time outdoors and has gone rock climbing, kayaking, motorcycle riding, back-country camping, snorkeling, and scuba diving.
 She also likes crafting and working with her Girl Scout troop.
 Most of all, though, Dr. Wixsom enjoys reading and writing.
 She will typically read anywhere between five and 20 books a month, and she’s published four books of her own.

-Erika is Originally from Greenup, Kentucky and has been a member of the Guardian Animal Medical Center team since 2007.
-In addition to her duties as a Tech, she often helps out with grooming, kennel work, and even some administrative tasks.
-Steph’s favorite part of her job is educating the area’s pet owners on how to best tend to their four-legged friends’ needs.
+Erika is Originally from Greenup, Kentucky and has been a member of the Guardian Animal Medical Center team since 2018.
+In addition to her duties as Office Manager, she often helps out with Technician tasks, kennel work, and even some grooming tasks.
+Erika’s favorite part of her job is educating the area’s pet owners on how to best tend to their four-legged friends’ needs.
 Erika’s interest in this job started with her passion for animals.
 Erika has owned animals for as long as she can remember.